plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 {% image "article2024/Done-Review of the Year/WakeUp/DSC06270.jpg", "noFloat lmnqWakeUp" %}
 {% image "article2024/Done-Review of the Year/WakeUp/PV_2023_132.jpg", "noFloat lmnqWakeUp" %}

-## Plum Village at the 2023 Parliament of the World’s Religions<br/>*(14 – 18 August 2023)*
+## Plum Village at the 2023 Parliament of the World’s Religions *(14 – 18 August 2023)*

-In August 2023, Sister Luc Nghiem from Plum Village, France, and Sister Tri Nghiem from Magnolia Grove Monastery in Mississippi, US, were invited to take part in the 9th International Meeting of the Parliament of the World’s Religions which took place in Chicago, USA.
+In August 2023, Sister Luc Nghiem from Plum Village, France, and Sister Tri Nghiem from Magnolia Grove Monastery in Mississippi, US, were invited to take part in the 9<sup>th</sup> International Meeting of the Parliament of the World’s Religions which took place in Chicago, USA.
 The conference was attended by over 8,200 delegates from more than 95 countries.
 To learn more about the event, please <a href="#plum-village-goes-to-the-2023-parliament-of-the-worlds-religions">read Sister Tri Nghiem’s article</a> in this issue of the newsletter.

-## Educators’ Retreat<br/>*(18 – 25 August 2023)*
+## Educators’ Retreat *(18 – 25 August 2023)*

 Amid the sweet fragrance of ripening plums, over 300 educators from Europe and afar gathered in late August to rest, renew, and connect within and with each other.
 Apart from the Dharma talks offered by Sr. Dinh Nghiem, Br.
 Phap Ly and Sr. Chan Duc, there was also a panel of teachers sharing about the three pillars of Wake Up Schools, sangha-building and the importance of beginning with the teachers themselves.
 Joost Vriens, one of the four panelists, wrote <a href="#my-path-to-wake-up-schools">an inspiring article</a> in this issue of the newsletter on his journey with Wake Up Schools and his experience in this retreat.

 At the end of the retreat, a number of lay friends stayed back to help the brothers and sisters harvest the plums for drying and making jam, a specialty everyone can enjoy at breakfast when staying at Plum Village.

-<div style="height: 7.4mm"></div>
+<div style="height: 0.171em"></div>

 {% image "article2024/Done-Review of the Year/Educators retreat/006_08202023.jpg", "noFloat lmnqEducators" %}
 {% image "article2024/Done-Review of the Year/Educators retreat/Sr.Dinh N-educator retreat.jpg", "noFloat lmnqEducators" %}